DomFord/ccgr-website/content/authors/Anders Sundnes Løvlie/_index.md

 ---
 # Display name
-title: Anders Sundnes Løvlie
+title: Løvlie, Anders Sundnes

 # Username (this should match the folder name)
 authors:
-- Anders Sundnes Løvliei
+- Anders Sundnes Løvlie

 # Is this the primary user of the site?
 superuser: false